River-Mochi/CS2-Templates/README.md

    - If `CSII_TOOLPATH` is set correctly, the toolchain will handle references & publishing.
 7. **Launch the game**, enable your mod in **Content Manager**, and open **Options** to see your UI.

-## Example: A System That Only Runs in Gameplay
+## Example: A System That only runs in active Gameplay

-The template includes `GatedSystemBase.cs`.
+The template includes `GatedSystemBase.cs` helper.
 Inherit from it to restrict a system to gameplay and (optionally) do something once after a city loads:

 ```csharp
 namespace YourMod.Systems